enel-gdh-educational/katacoda-scenarios/docker/part2/step4.md

 **Important**: to be precise only RUN, COPY and ADD instructions actually create layers.
 All other instructions create temporary intermediate images that do not increase the size of the build.

-If you think that when we update our application code and rebuild the image we are, in fact, creating a different Docker image, this mechanism saves to Docker host a lot of unnecessary work (and time to us) because we could reuse all the **previous** intermediate steps of the first image.
+If you think that when we update our application code and rebuild the image we are, in fact, creating a different Docker image, this mechanism saves to Docker host a lot of unnecessary work (and time for us) because we could reuse all the **previous** intermediate steps of the first image.

-Layers and cache are two of the most powerful aspect of Docker that can speed up our daily work and are crucial when deploying our solutions on a production infrastructure.
+Layers and cache are two of the most powerful aspects of Docker that can speed up our daily work and are crucial when deploying our solutions on a production infrastructure.
-But we haven't experiment it yet, so let's get our hands dirty.
+But we haven't experimented it yet, so let's get our hands dirty.